-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Hotels in the Cotswolds in 2020 and Best Castle Stays in England in 2020
+Castle Categories: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, Michelin Star Restaurants, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Stays in England in 2024 and Best Castle Stays in South West England (2024)

 The hotel has extremely high levels of service and comfort, and an elegant sophisticated ambience throughout.
 It also has superb facilities including a Michelin starred restaurant, The Bybrook, a full 18 hole championship golf course, tennis courts, a croquet lawn and some gorgeously well manicured Classic, Gothic & Italianate gardens